Willgunter/Discord-Clone/README.md

     - FINALLY got form to work, had problems linking default channels w/ server but I fixed them.
 Server images now display on the screen, although they aren't custum tailored to specific server yet (have to get angular storage to work).
 Also, links technically work but I have to work on routing and stuff for them to not display the wrong thing.
     - Not completely sure about how to solve file image problem thing but i've literally been working on this thing for like 5-6 hours today so maybe I need to take a break and come back later?
     - Wait if we store it on the server, will we have to store the filepath in the database?
 I don't think so because it would maybe be all the same file path and if we name it the same thing as the server, we could just have a {{ variableLikeThis }} so maybe that's one good thing?? idk ill wait until tomorrow.

+- 1/21/2024
+    - Starting to work on project today.
+Since this is a two-parter, I am going to try to work on the smallest part first (getting .png images to work from different directories) wait do I even need that?
+    - Found a website that explains how to post images to server, but it is still going wrong
+    - Literally nothing that I have found works wtf...
+    - Going to browse angular docs tmrw see if that helps and if not put all the post request stuff in teh app.js file just to eliminate that as the problem.